-- There are many things to touch in Dinosphere, including casts of dinosaur bones and teeth, a giant ammonite, and a meteorite.
-There is also a dig site where you can pretend to be a paleontologist. - Most times, you can enter or exit Dinosphere on the Lower Level through the Monsters of the Mesozoic SeasTM area.
+- You can look into a working paleontology lab!
+You may even get to talk with a real paleontologist. - There are two family restrooms on the Lower Level of Dinosphere.
+One of the restrooms has an adult-size, height-adjustable changing table. - Most times, you can enter or exit Dinosphere on the Lower Level through the Monsters of the Mesozoic SeasTM area.
 The blue lights in this area will make you feel like you are underwater.
-There is also a wall projection where you can interact with "swimming" fish. - There are two Family Restrooms on the Lower Level of Dinosphere.
-One of the restrooms has an adult-size changing table.
+There is also a wall projection where you can interact with "swimming" fish.